Break Up Breakdown: 5 Ways I Was AWESOME In My Last Relationship

 Sex

-I gave (former) dream girl orgasms that had her twitching, swearing, and screaming like I was performing an exorcism.
+I regularly pounded my dream girl into orgasms that had her twitching, swearing, and screaming like I was performing an exorcism.

-She loved being with me, and I could tell by the way her body responded to me, every time.
+She loved being with me, and I could tell by the way her body responded to me, wet and glistening, every time.

-I loved kissing her- everywhere, teasing her with my fingers and tongue before thrusting inside her.
+I loved kissing her all over her soft skin and firm body, teasing her with my fingers and tongue before thrusting inside her.

 When she was done convulsing, my girlfriend would pull me close to her, lie her head on my chest, and whisper how much she adored me.